binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ### Vulnerability Searching {#process-and-practises-penetration-testing-vulnerability-searching}

-The vulnerability advisories that were mentioned in the [30,000 View](#vulnerability-advisories) chapter, I will cover some here in a little more detail.
+The vulnerability advisories that were mentioned in the [30,000 View](#vulnerability-advisories) chapter will be covered here in a little more detail.

 By now, we should have a good idea of some of the target's weaknesses; it is time to find some exploits.